mikemol/mikemol.github.io/_drafts/graphviz-sh-zsh-bash-refactor.md

 #### Swimlanes Origins / Rationale

-The use of swimlanes came out of my earlier attempt to reformulate the chart as a truth table (before I discovered that the special conditional relationships between ~/.profile, ~/.bash_login and ~/.bash_profile), which followed my attempt to replace the nodes in the original chart with clusters where each workflow would stop off at a workflow-dedicated node in a cluster corresponding to the file being evaluated.
-If that sounds confusing, that might be related to why graphviz gave me a bunch of spaghetti for my efforts.
+The use of swimlanes came out of my earlier attempt to reformulate the chart as a truth table.
+This was before I discovered the special conditional relationships between ~/.profile, ~/.bash_login and ~/.bash_profile.
+Earlier still, I'd attempted to replace the nodes in the original chart with clusters where each workflow would stop off at a workflow-dedicated node in a cluster corresponding to the file being evaluated.
+If you're having a difficult time picturing that, don't worry; so did the layout engine&emdash;it gave me a bunch of spaghetti, in large part because it tries to route edges around clusters, rather than through them.

 ### Granular Same-Rank Association